 Btw you might ask who am I to give advice to meetup organizers?
 Good question my meetup building friend 🙂

-I don’t like to brag but I’ve built the biggest business meetup group in Europe with almost 17,000 members.
-(4th biggest in the world) I’ve run some of the biggest meetup events in London with over 400 people registered.
+I don’t like to brag but I’ve built the biggest business meetup group in Europe with over 27,000 members.
+(2nd biggest in the world) I’ve run some of the biggest meetup events in London with over 400 people registered.
 I did it the first 2 years without a marketing budget and basically knowing almost no-one in London.

 I’ve now become known as the “meetup master” and have coached and mentored many meetup organizers who in some cases has gone on to build the biggest meetup groups in their category.